nhsx/AnalyticsUnit/howto.md

 ## Review Policy for adding content
 - Only public github repos are to be added as projects.
 - Only the related individual to update their team content.
-- All "content" needs to go through an offline gateway (as creating a branch is still public) before pushing work to Github.
+- All "content" needs to go through an offline gateway (as creating a branch is still public) before pushing work to github.
   - This gateway is currently a G-Drive folder in the Analytics Unit folders.
   - Add content as a google doc.
   - A content review (see below) is required by another member of the team before progressing the content to github.